 A pheasant hunter became the target of a charging grizzly, so he used his shotgun to fire a couple of blasts from close range.

 An upland bird hunter was forced to fire his shotgun at a charging grizzly from extremely close range last weekend.
-Fortunately, his shots did stop the bear.
+Fortunately, his shots did stop the bear in the tense 2017 incident.
+Here's how it went down.

 Two pheasant hunters were hunting an irrigation ditch on a farm southeast of Pendroy, Montana, when the incident occurred.
 Apparently one of the hunters fired at a pheasant, which spooked a large grizzly bear that was bedding in a nearby willow patch.